 You’ll see I’ve used the word recipe in the loosest sense.
-This is actually more of a scooping activity but I was pleasantly surprised at how good my girls were at getting the yoghurt from the tub to the cases.
+This is actually more of a scooping activity.
+However, I was pleasantly surprised at how good my girls were at getting the yoghurt from the tub to the cases.
 There were a lots of licked fingers but hey it’s only going to be us eating their creations.

 We used a big tub of vanilla yoghurt but I’m guessing any would work.
 Before I let the girls start, I also chopped up some fruit into small pieces and placed on a child proof plate.

-The girls placed the cases onto a baking trip (pro tip: check it fits in your freezer first), then scooped the yoghurt in.
+The girls placed the cases onto a baking trip.
+Pro tip: check it fits in your freezer first.
+They then scooped the yoghurt in.
 In hindsight, I should have pulled up sleeves.

 Only then did I present the fruit.
 If I’d shown them this earlier, it would have been gobbled up and none would have made it into the yoghurt.

 Finally, we placed the whole tray in the freezer overnight.
-Once frozen, we popped them out of the silicone moulds and bagged them so I had a stash in the freezer.
+Once frozen, we popped them out of the silicone moulds and bagged them.
+So now I have a stash in the freezer.
 These will be especially lovely in the summer.
 I might even try them in some lolly moulds.